All Episodes

 All right.

-And that it starts off from the day Bush took office, the long knives were out, and that Al Qaeda members had told our intelligence officials that they never thought Bush would respond to the 9-11 attacks as ferociously as he did.
+See, I knew she had to be somebody good because it started off that Bush showed us that the USA is no paper tiger and that it starts off from the day Bush took office, the long knives were out, and that al-Qaeda members had told our intelligence officials that they never thought Bush would respond to the 9-11 attacks as ferociously as he did.

-And it also, quote, to trash Bush was to belong.
+And it also quotes to trash Bush was to belong.

-And I'm probably gonna get emotional because I want to thank you, Mr. President George Walker Bush, for keeping us all safe.
+And I'm probably going to get emotional because I want to thank you, Mr. President, George Walker Bush, for keeping us all safe.

 I can truly say this.